-Accredited and non-accredited investors can invest in real estate through Fundrise’s wide variety of eREITs and eFunds with a minimum investment of $10.
+Accredited and non-accredited investors can invest in commercial real estate assets through Fundrise’s wide variety of eREITs and eFunds with a minimum investment of $10.

 You can create a customized investment strategy at the Core account level and above.
 Investors can customize their portfolio by diversifying across a wider variety of funds with specific objectives, such as income, growth, and balanced.

-A REIT can be a publicly-traded REIT or a private REIT.
-For the purpose of this article, we are referring to publicly traded REITs that trade on a national stock exchange like Vanguard’s Real Estate REIT VNQ.
+A real estate investment trust(REIT) can be publicly traded or non-traded.
+This article refers to publicly traded REITs that trade on a national stock exchange, like Vanguard’s Real Estate REIT VNQ.
 A publicly traded REITs price fluctuates daily like a stock.

 Requirements to qualify as a REIT include:

 ● The kind of income it generates